xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-variables.md

 <h1 class="heading"><span class="name">System Variables</span></h1>

 System variables retain information used by the system in some way.
-Many system variables affect the behaviour of primitive functions and operators to which they act as *implicit arguments* For further information, see [System Settings](system-settings.md).
+Many system variables affect the behaviour of primitive functions and operators to which they act as *implicit arguments*.

 System variables may be localised by inclusion in the header line of a defined function or in the argument list of the system function `⎕SHADOW`.
 When a system variable is localised, it retains its previous value until it is assigned a new one.
 This feature is known as "pass-through localisation".
 The exception to this rule is `⎕TRAP`.

 A system variable can never be undefined.
 Default values are assigned to all system variables in a clear workspace.